code4me/4me-graphql-powershell/README.md

 ﻿# PowerShell Module for 4me GraphQL
 A PowerShell Module for accessing the [4me GraphQL API](https://developer.4me.com/graphql/).

-This module is compatible with both Windows and PowerShell.
+This module is compatible with both Windows PowerShell and PowerShell.

 ## Table of Contents
 - [Licensing](#licensing)